nazdridoy/ngpt/docs/usage/cli_usage.md

 ngpt -c --web-search "function to get current weather using an API"

 # Use a specific model and no streaming
-ngpt --model gpt-4o-mini -n "Explain quantum entanglement"
+ngpt --model gpt-4o-mini --no-stream "Explain quantum entanglement"

 # Interactive session with custom prompt and logging
 ngpt -i --preprompt "You are a data science tutor" --log datasci_tutoring.txt